 Cheekwood Holiday LIGHTS

-The estate is open for traditional visitors during the day, but it closes at 4:30 pm so that the Holiday LIGHTS visitors can enter from 5 pm to 10 pm to enjoy the lights.
-Holiday LIGHTS is open 7 days a week until January 10th.
+The estate is open for traditional visitors during the day, but it closes at 4:30 pm so the Holiday LIGHTS visitors can enter from 5 pm to 10 pm to enjoy the lights.
+Entry times are spaced out every 30 minutes to give guests enough time to enjoy without being rushed or stuck in a crowd.
+Holiday LIGHTS is open seven days a week until January 8th.

 Chad’s Winter Wonderland in Lebanon

 This attraction has been run by a local man since 1982.
-Chad Barnard started turning his love of Christmas lights into special displays since he was 12 years old on the advice of his aunt.
-He estimates that 8,000 to 10,000 cars drive through his seasonal display every year.
+Chad Barnard started turning his love of Christmas lights into special displays when he was 12 years old on the advice of his aunt.
+He estimates that 8,000 to 10,000 cars drive through his seasonal display annually.

 Visitors will see over 3 million Christmas lights and more than 350 decorations as you drive through Chad’s Winter Wonderland.
+Plus, there are live animals, a drive-thru nativity scene, and more.
 You can even deliver your letter to Santa through a special mailbox.

 Chad’s Winter Wonderland is open every night until 10 pm from Thanksgiving through New Year’s Eve.
-From Monday through Thursday, doors open at 6 pm.
-On Friday, Saturday, and Sunday nights, they open at 5 pm (one hour earlier!).
 Although they’re open rain or shine, please note that they may close if the weather gets too bad.

 It costs $20 per car and $30 for limos & commercial vans.
 Stop by the ATM on the way because Chad it is cash only (aka no credit cards).
 You must stay in your vehicle throughout your visit.
 Chad’s Winter Wonderland is located at 791 E. Old Laguardo Raod, Lebanon, TN 37087.